dunhamsteve/idris2-playground/README.md

 ## How Idris is built for javascript

 I'm using idris from `https://github.com/dunhamsteve/idris2-js`.
 It has patches to disable scheme eval, ide mode, and address a few stack overflows.
-The `idris.js` and ttc files from the distribution are copied into the `idris` directory and checked in.
+The `build` scripts downloads the build artifact from that project, bundles the ttc and support as `files.zip`, wraps Idris with a iffe with a small patch found in `patch.js`.
+The patch captures the compiler context when `repl` is invoked and exposes `interpret` and `displayResult` from `Idris.REPL`.
+This enables us to provide a REPL in the web UI.

 ### The compiler

 The compiler runs in a web worker defined in `src/worker.ts`.
-I've stubbed out enough of the node API to get it to work in the browser in the `emul.ts` file.
+I've stubbed out enough of the node API to get it to work in the browser.
+The stub functions are in `emul.ts`.
 In that file you'll find an emulation of `Buffer`, a filesystem in `files` that is map of paths to `Uint8Array`, and the node api implementation.
 A `require` function and `process` are defined, which ties it to the Idris code.

 IO in Idris/javascript is not asynchronous, so we need to pre-load any TTC files into our "filesystem".
 We download `files.zip` which is contains all of the TTC files for the prelude, base, and contrib libraries.
-The files in the zip are decompressed and copied to `files` as needed.
+The files in the zip are decompressed and copied to `files` on demand.

 ### The web page

-I'm using the monaco editor, preact, and preact-signals.
-About 1 second after you stop changing the document, it will send it to the worker.
+I'm using the codemirror, preact, and preact-signals.
+As you edit the document, the content is sent to the worker.
 When messages come back from the worker, the state is updated with the stdout and javascript output of the compiler and flows into the UI via signals.

+The REPL is exposed to the user, and also used for type on hover and functions like case split.

 When the "play" button is pressed, the javascript is passed to a hidden iframe that runs it.
 It is defined in `frame.html` and intercepts console.log to collect messages and send them back to the "Console" tab on main page.

-The ui is in `main.ts`.
-The `monarch.ts` file defines the language highlighting and other properties for the editor.